JoeCosentino/coding-quiz/README.md

 * AskBCS
     - Provided much assistance and clarification during development of this application
 * UofT Tutor, John Titus
-    - Proved clarity and understanding into concepts about JavaScript and Local Storage
+    - Provided clarity and understanding into concepts about JavaScript and Local Storage

 ## Screenshot of Assignment